Glossary

 Coefficient relating activity data to GHG emissions or removals (standard NF-ISO 14064-1:2018).

-An emission factor (EF) may come from databases, be developed by the organisation, or be a coefficient known as “spend-based” (specific or non-specific).
+An emission factor (EF) can come from databases, be developed by the Organisation, or be a coefficient known as “spend-based emission factor” (specific or non-specific).

-It is the difference between the solar energy received by the Earth and the energy radiated back to space caused by a change in factors influencing the climate.
-This measure is expressed in watts per square meter (W/m²).
-This measure is currently positive, the incoming energy being greater than the outgoing energy: this is referred to as global warming.
+It is the difference between the solar energy received by the Earth and the energy radiated to space, caused by a change in factors influencing the climate.
+This measure is expressed in watts per square metre (W/m²).
+This measure is currently positive, the received energy is greater than the returned energy: this is referred to as global warming.

 G

-Water vapor (H2O), carbon dioxide (CO2), nitrous oxide (N2O), methane (CH4) and ozone (O3) are the natural greenhouse gases of the Earth's atmosphere.
+Water vapour (H2O), carbon dioxide (CO2), nitrous oxide (N2O), methane (CH4) and ozone (O3) are the natural greenhouse gases of the Earth's atmosphere.

 There are a large number of anthropogenic greenhouse gases, such as halocarbons and other substances containing chlorine or bromine, grouped under the Montreal Protocol.
 The Kyoto Protocol includes CO2, N2O, CH4, SF6, NF3, HFCs and PFCs (adapted from the Fifth IPCC report – CLIMATE CHANGE 2013 The Physical Science Basis, p1455).